fold-squirrel/uelaur/README.md

 your browser will block it
-or warn you that it's not a commonly download executable, after that if you try to run it windows will block it with a blue screen because it contains a "mark of the web" and you will need to right click the executable and click properties and kindly check the unblock box
+or warn you that it's not a commonly download executable, after that if you try to run it windows will block it with a blue screen because it contains a "mark of the web" and you will need to right click the executable and click properties and check the unblock box

 the macos version is untested and will most likely fail as the leafedit bundled with uelaur is unsigned, because I don't own a mac or an apple developer account \
-if someone can compile and sign it I would very thankful
+so if your can compile, sign and test it, then open a pull request with your compiled binary

 ## final word
+I'd thank kevin Chrief for reviewing with the README

 I don't plan on maintaining this project so that's why the variables and function names aren't discriptive, and the order of the function is random \
 but if someone is willing to maintain uelaur, I will consider rewriting it in a cleaner way